tythe-protocol/tythe/README.md

 ### 3. Maintainers get paid

-Companies use any compatible [tool](#tools) to [calculate the tythe](#the-tythe-calculation) and distribute it.
+Companies use any [compatible tool](#tools) to continously monitor their open source dependencies, [calculate the tythe](#the-tythe-calculation) and distribute it.
 Companies can divide the tythe however they like, but tools will typically provide sensible defaults.

 # The Tythe Calculation